Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Vitamin E is a group of compounds (tocopherols and tocotrienols), which have a similar biological effect.
-The most biologically active is alpha-tocopherol, but beta-, gamma- and tetta-tocopherols, four tocotrienols and several stereoisomers also have important biological activity.
+Vitamin E is a group of compounds (tocopherols and tocotrienols) that have similar biological effects.
+The most biologically active is alpha-tocopherol, but beta-, gamma-, and theta-tocopherols, four tocotrienols, and several stereoisomers also have important biological activity.

-These substances act as antioxidants, which prevent the peroxidation of polyunsaturated fatty acids in cell membranes.
-Plasma levels of tocopherol vary with the total level of plasma lipids (serum) of the blood.
-Usually, the plasma level of a-tocopherol is 5-20 μg / ml (11.6-4.4 μmol / L).
-The question is whether vitamin E protects against cardiovascular diseases, Alzheimer's disease, late dyskinesias, prostate cancer in smokers.
-Although the amount of vitamin E in many of its enriched products and additives is estimated in ME, it is recommended that mg or μmol be used for evaluation.
+These substances act as antioxidants that prevent peroxidation of polyunsaturated fatty acids in cell membranes.
+Plasma levels of tocopherol vary with total plasma (serum) lipid levels.
+Typically, plasma levels of a-tocopherol are 5-20 μg/mL (11.6-46.4 μmol/L).
+It is controversial whether vitamin E protects against cardiovascular disease, Alzheimer's disease, tardive dyskinesia, and prostate cancer in smokers.
+Although the amount of vitamin E in many fortified foods and supplements is estimated in IU, it is recommended to use mg or μmol for estimation.

-Vitamin E deficiency in diet is typical in developing countries; deficiency in adults in developed countries occurs rarely and usually due to malabsorption of lipids.
-The main symptoms are hemolytic anemia and neurological disorders.
-The diagnosis is based on measuring the ratio of plasma a-tocopherol to the total number of plasma lipids; a low ratio confirms vitamin E deficiency.
-Treatment consists in oral administration of vitamin E in large doses in the presence of neurological symptoms or in the case of vitamin E deficiency due to malabsorption.
+Dietary deficiency of vitamin E is common in developing countries; deficiency in adults in developed countries is rare and usually due to lipid malabsorption.
+The main symptoms are hemolytic anemia and neurological deficits.
+Diagnosis is by measuring the ratio of plasma a-tocopherol to total plasma lipids; a low ratio confirms vitamin E deficiency.
+Treatment is with high-dose oral vitamin E if neurological deficits are present or if vitamin E deficiency develops due to malabsorption.

-Deficiency of vitamin E causes hemolysis of erythrocytes and degeneration of neurons, especially peripheral axons and posterior columnar neurons.
+Vitamin E deficiency causes hemolysis of red blood cells and degeneration of neurons, especially peripheral axons and posterior column neurons.

-In developing countries, the most common cause is the inadequate intake of vitamin E. In developed countries, the most common causes are diseases that cause malabsorption of lipids, including abetalipoproteinemia (Bessen-Kornzweig syndrome: congenital absence of apolipoprotein B), chronic cholestatic disease, hepatobiliary disease, pancreatitis, syndrome short bowel, cystic fibrosis.
+In developing countries, the most common cause is inadequate vitamin E intake.
+In developed countries, the most common causes are diseases that cause lipid malabsorption, including abetalipoproteinemia (Bessen-Kornzweig syndrome: congenital absence of apolipoprotein B), chronic cholestatic disease, hepatobiliary disease, pancreatitis, short bowel syndrome, and cystic fibrosis.
 A rare genetic form of vitamin E deficiency without lipid malabsorption is a consequence of impaired liver metabolism.

-The main symptoms are mild hemolytic anemia and nonspecific neurologic manifestations.
+The main symptoms are mild hemolytic anemia and nonspecific neurological manifestations.
 Abetalipoproteinemia leads to progressive neuropathy and retinopathy in the first two decades of life.

-Deficiency of vitamin E promotes the development of retinopathy in prematurity (retrolental fibroplasia) and in some cases, the occurrence of intraventricular and subependemal (subdural) hemorrhages in newborns.
-Such premature newborns develop muscle weakness.
+Vitamin E deficiency contributes to the development of retinopathy of prematurity (retrolental fibroplasia) and, in some cases, intraventricular and subependymal (subdural) hemorrhages in neonates.
+Such premature infants develop muscle weakness.

-In children, chronic cholestatic hepatobiliary pathology or cystic fibrosis causes neurological disorders, including cerebrospinal ataxia with loss of deep tendon reflexes, ataxia of the trunk and extremities, loss of positional and vibration sensitivity, ophthalmoplegia, muscle weakness, ptosis and dysarthria.
+In children, chronic cholestatic hepatobiliary disease or cystic fibrosis causes neurologic deficits including cerebrospinal ataxia with loss of deep tendon reflexes, truncal and limb ataxia, loss of position and vibration sensation, ophthalmoplegia, muscle weakness, ptosis, and dysarthria.

-Deficiency of vitamin E in adults with malabsorption very rarely causes cerebrospinal ataxia, because they have large reserves of vitamin E in adipose tissue.
+Vitamin E deficiency in adults with malabsorption very rarely causes cerebrospinal ataxia because they have large stores of vitamin E in adipose tissue.

 Diagnosis of vitamin E deficiency

-Vitamin E deficiency is unlikely if there is no history of insufficient intake or provoking factors in the anamnesis.
-To confirm the diagnosis, you usually need to determine the level of the vitamin.
-Measurement of the degree of hemolysis of erythrocytes in response to hydrogen peroxide may suggest a diagnosis about this diagnosis, but it is nonspecific.
-Hemolysis intensifies, as vitamin E deficiency weakens the stability of red blood cells.
+Vitamin E deficiency is unlikely unless there is a history of inadequate intake or precipitating factors (conditions).
+Determination of vitamin levels is usually required to confirm the diagnosis.
+Measuring the degree of red blood cell hemolysis in response to hydrogen peroxide may suggest the diagnosis but is nonspecific.
+Hemolysis is increased because vitamin E deficiency impairs red blood cell stability.

-The most direct method of diagnosis is measuring the level of a-tocopherol in the blood plasma.
-In adults, a vitamin E deficiency can be suspected if the tocopherol level is <5 μg / ml (<11.6 μmol / L).
-Since altered plasma lipid levels can affect the status of vitamin E, a low plasma to plasma lipid ratio (<0.8 mg / g total lipids) is the most accurate indicator in adults with hyperlipidemia.
+The most direct method of diagnosis is measurement of plasma alpha-tocopherol levels.
+In adults, vitamin E deficiency can be suspected if the tocopherol level is < 5 μg/mL (< 11.6 μmol/L).
+Because altered plasma lipid levels can affect vitamin E status, a low plasma alpha-tocopherol to plasma lipid ratio (< 0.8 mg/g total lipid) is the most accurate indicator in adults with hyperlipidemia.

 Prevention and treatment of vitamin E deficiency

-Premature newborns may require vitamin E supplements, despite the fact that women's milk and commercial milk formulas contain a sufficient amount of vitamin E for newborns that are born on time.
+Premature infants may require vitamin E supplements, although human milk and commercial formulas contain sufficient vitamin E for full-term infants.

-In cases where malabsorption causes an obvious clinical deficit, a-tocopherol is administered at a dose of 15-25 mg / kg of body dose orally once a day.
-Nevertheless, higher doses in injections are used to treat neuropathy in the early stages or to overcome the effects of suction and transport defects in acanthocytosis.
+In cases where malabsorption causes obvious clinical deficiency, α-tocopherol is given orally at a dose of 15-25 mg/kg body weight once daily.
+However, higher doses are used by injection to treat early neuropathy or to overcome the effects of absorption and transport defects in acanthocytosis.

 Hypervitaminosis (intoxication) of vitamin E

-Many adults take relatively large amounts of vitamin (a-tocopherol - 400-800 mg / day) for many months and years without explicit indications.
-Sometimes muscle weakness develops, fatigue, nausea and diarrhea.
+Many adults take relatively large amounts of the vitamin (α-tocopherol - 400-800 mg/day) for many months and years without clear indications.
+Muscle weakness, fatigue, nausea and diarrhea sometimes develop.
 The most significant risk is the risk of bleeding.
-However, bleeding does not occur if the dose does not exceed 1000 mg / day or the patient takes orally coumarin or warfarin.
+However, bleeding does not occur unless the dose exceeds 1000 mg/day or the patient takes coumarin or warfarin orally.
 Thus, the upper limit for adults over 19 years is 1000 mg (2326 μmol) for any form of α-tocopherol.
-Recent reviews of previous studies have reported that taking high doses of vitamin E can increase the risk of premature death.
-(Miller ER 3rd, Pastor-Barriuso R, Dalal D, Riemersma RA, Appel LJ, Guallar E. Meta-analysis: high-dosage vitamin E supplementation may increase all-cause mortality, Ann Intern Med 2005; 142: 37-46. [ PubMed abstract ]).
+Recent reviews of previous studies have reported that taking high doses of vitamin E may increase the risk of premature death.